The complete range of coaxial connectors from SSB

 MMCX

-MMCX stands for "Micro Miniature Coaxial connector" and is a click connector that is suitable for at least 500 connections and is still often used because it is suitable for frequencies up to 6GHz.
-MMCX is regularly used in GPS systems and USB-DVB-T receivers, but GSM modems are also sometimes equipped with MMCX.
-The diameter of an MMCX connector is 2.4mm and is therefore a type of Mini MCX.
+MMCX stands for "Micro Miniature Coaxial Connector" and is a click connector suitable for at least 500 connections.
+It's still widely used, partly because it's suitable for frequencies up to 6 GHz.
+MMCX is frequently used in GPS systems and USB-DVB-T receivers, but GSM modems are also sometimes equipped with MMCX.
+The diameter of an MMCX connector is 2.4 mm, making it a type of Mini MCX.

 PL connector (PL-259 or UHF plug)